platomav/MCExtractor/README.md

 - Shows microcode header structures and details on demand
 - Ignores most false positives based on sanity checks
 - Supports certain special, fixed or modded microcodes
-- Ability to extract AMD microcodes with or without padding
 - Ability to quickly add new microcode entries to the database
 - Ability to use loose patterns for debugging or future proofing
 - Ability to analyze multiple files by drag & drop or by input path